Common Injuries from Car Accidents

-Injuries suffered from a car accident are painful, disruptive, and at times, downright scary.
+Injuries from car accidents are painful, disruptive, and at times, downright scary.
 Unfortunately, injuries resulting from car accidents are common: the U.S. Bureau of Transportation Statistics estimates that 2.74 million people were injured in 2019.
 These injuries can lead to higher medical bills, missed work, and a dramatic change in your quality of life.
 Some injuries suffered in car accidents are more common than others.

 Below is a list of some of the common injuries a person may experience if they have been involved in a vehicular collision.